 A space for everything

-Having a specific spot for everything assists everyone in your bus to know where items go.
-Consequently, this make it easier for everyone to put items away the very first time.
+Overall, having a specific spot for everything will make it easier for everyone in your bus to know where items go and make it more likely that they will be put away correctly.

 Put it away the first time

 This principle applies to everything in your bus, from dishes to clothes to tools.
 By putting things away the first time, you reduce the amount of clutter and the need to constantly organize and reorganize.
 It may take a little more effort in the moment, but in the long run, it saves time and energy and makes it easier to keep your bus tidy and organized.

 Implementing this method also makes it easy to maintain the bus since everything has its proper place and is easy to locate.
 With this method, all members of the family, including kids, can get into the habit of putting things away, making it easier for everyone to keep the bus tidy.

 It takes a village in order to keep a small space tidy and organized.
 In order for this to be a long-term solution and sustainable; everyone has to work together.
 Otherwise you will find yourself constantly frustrated and fighting an uphill battle.

 Sit down with everyone that lives on your bus, and have a conversation about your expectations and needs.
 Interestingly enough, even though I initiated this conversation, everyone was in agreement.
 By taking the time to communicate from the get-go, we eliminated a lot of frustration ahead of time.
 And in the end; everyone was happier and more relaxed once we were living in an organized bus.